natemcmaster/LettuceEncrypt/README.md

 [Let's Encrypt]: https://letsencrypt.org/

-LettuceEncrypt 🥬 provides API for ASP.NET Core projects to integrate with a certificate authority (CA), such as [Let's Encrypt], for free, automatic HTTPS (SSL/TLS) certificate generation using the [ACME] protocol.
+LettuceEncrypt 🥬 provides API for ASP.NET Core projects to integrate with a certificate authority (CA), such as [Let's Encrypt], for free, automatic HTTPS (SSL/TLS) certificates using the [ACME] protocol.

 When enabled, your web server will **automatically** generate an HTTPS certificate during start up.
 It then configures Kestrel to use this certificate for all HTTPS traffic.
 See [usage instructions below](#usage) to get started.

 Created and developed by [@natemcmaster](https://github.com/natemcmaster) with ❤️from Seattle ☕️.
-This project was formerly known as "LetsEncrypt", but has been renamed for trademark reasons.
+This project was formerly known as "McMaster.AspNetCore.LetsEncrypt", but has been renamed for trademark reasons.
 This project is **not an official offering** from Let's Encrypt® or ISRG™.